Three Step Plan to Rebuild Construction

 Step 2: Move to Integrated Project Insurance.
 Whilst our contracts bounce risk around like a game of pinball, our insurance does little to protect or manage it.
 A move towards project insurance would start to ensure that risks are clearly thought through from the outset and managed throughout, ensuring that the details are considered and we move away from the Build and Design culture that we find ourselves in.

 Step 3: Establish a Building Safety Fund.
 As the Grenfell Inquiry causes companies to revisit risks in the past buildings are being opened up.
 As part of these investigations there is the essential review of fire safety, but a concern about who we will get to pay the bill.
-Now we would never advocate that where there is genuine negligence people should be held to account.
-But the culture now is that jobs are being revisited with the benefit of hindsight with a view to finding any minor issue that will enable some of that bill for re-work to be loaded on the sub-contractor responsible, whether or not it relates directly to the core issue identified.
+Where there is genuine negligence, people should be held to account, but the culture now is that jobs are being revisited with the benefit of hindsight with a view to finding any minor issue that will enable some of that bill for re-work to be loaded on the sub-contractor responsible, whether or not it relates directly to the core issue identified.
 The reality here is that few will be able to afford the punitive damage claims and will be wound-up.
 Many problems are simply symptoms of an industry that has been ground down for decades and we have to accept are based on endemic systemic failure, an industry no set up to succeed.

 To find out more about how you can benefit from FIS Membership, click here.